bryank0h/IDAssignment1/README.md

 # ID_10223617G_BryanKoh_Assg1

+A profile about myself, a resume, a testimonial, a portfolio.
+These are what is needed for future employers or recruiters to understand what a particular person is capable of and know his or her skill set.
+This also translates to being able to present a first good impression.
-I have decided to create a personal portfolio site in order to showcase insightful information about me.
+I have decided to create a personal portfolio site in order to showcase insightful information about myself.
 This includes information such as a page describing about myself, my educational history, skill set as well as projects completed.
 The page also provide a means for people to be able to send messages to me as well as to contact me.

 **Employers and interested parties are able to view my site to be able to gain a better understanding of my abilities and my educational history.**